shawlleyw/shawlleyw.github.io/_pages/about.md

 - I developed my interest and skills in computer system there

 **Heptagon - HUST Student Cluster Competition Team**
-- Joined and then led the team for a year, prepare undergrate student for HPC
+- Joined and then led the team for a year, preparing undergrate student for HPC, advised by [Prof. Xuanhua Shi](https://sites.google.com/view/xhshi/home/)
 - Won several awards in different kinds of student cluster competitions

 [**Open Source Promotion Plan**](https://summer-ospp.ac.cn/)